Before admission to the nursing sequence applicants must have:

 - Nursing theory courses that have an adjunct nursing clinical course are considered as one course in respect to the above criteria.
 They are not considered one course however, for GPA calculation by the university.

-- File an application with current transcript of grades with the School of Nursing by February 1 for the succeeding fall semester or October 1 for the succeeding winter semester.
+- Submit an application online to the School of Nursing by February 1 for the succeeding fall semester or October 1 for the succeeding winter semester.

 The NMU School of Nursing admits a limited number of students to the baccalaureate nursing sequence in each semester.
 If the number of eligible applicants exceeds the number of placements available the faculty reserves the right to select the applicants who shall be admitted.
 The remaining eligible applicants may apply for admission the following semester.
 Ordinarily, students may expect to complete the entire baccalaureate nursing program in approximately two and one-half academic years after being admitted to the nursing sequence, assuming they complete all of their courses satisfactorily and in sequence.

 The department reserves the right to determine the method of selecting students admitted.
 The faculty reserves the right to withdraw any student whose health, conduct, scholastic standing or clinical practice is such that it is inadvisable for the student to remain in the School of Nursing.
 Each student is responsible for reading the Northern Michigan University Undergraduate Bulletin and the Student Nurse Handbook, and seeking consultation with nursing faculty or staff if specific questions arise.
 Records and applications of all students are reviewed promptly, and students are notified of acceptance or rejection no later than the beginning of the pre registration period.